Think Grand Theft Auto V hit all the high notes? Nick V. disagrees.

 The most widely hated feature of GTA IV was part of what made it so different, the dreaded “hang out” missions.
 A lot of gamers balked at having to play darts or whatever with NPC’s while they advanced the plot and built characters, but I personally found these oases of normalcy in such a historically senseless series to be a fantastic addition.
 You could literally pull out your cellphone, call up just about anybody you’d met in-game, and go out on the town with them and do whatever you felt like with their accompaniment, complete with unique commentary.

-Going to see virtual reproductions of stand-up routines from actual comedians and vaudeville-style shows at the theater, stumbling out of a bar together drunk off your asses, and the twisted humor of taking a date to a strip club were all fun (and mostly optional) diversions and for my money, more fun than the usual “two dudes talking in the car while you drive from objective to objective plus the occasional cutscene” standard that had been what passed as story in the past.
+Going to see virtual reproductions of stand-up routines from actual comedians and vaudeville-style shows at the theater, stumbling out of a bar together drunk off your asses, and the twisted humor of taking a date to a strip club, where you may find the best Pinehurst, NC strippers to give you the most memorable time of your life were all fun, (and mostly optional) diversions and for my money, more fun than the usual “two dudes talking in the car while you drive from objective to objective plus the occasional cutscene” standard that had been what passed as story in the past.
 The surprising and often hilarious conversations made for excellent character development and fleshed out the NPCs as more than just one-note jokes that appeared at the beginning of the appointed mission, and then vanished.

 But this is all coming from an RPG gamer who adores character interaction and immersion.
 I spent like half an hour after every Mass Effect mission seeking out every single crew member on the off chance that they had something new to say.
 So of course I’d like that GTA IV let you get to know characters in a new and interesting way in different settings.
 “But broooooo”, you ask, “what about the rampages, bro?
 I just wanna blow stuff uuuuup.”
 Well, that’s a whole other thing, and I will return to it shortly..